 Once you activate the plugin on your WooCommerce store, you have two options.
-First, you can go to the Custom Product Tabs dashboard and start creating tabs there.
+First, you can go to the Custom Product Tabs dashboard and create tabs there.
 Alternatively, and probably the better choice, is to go directly to WooCommerce -> Products and select each product individually.
 On this screen, you’ll have your usual Product data dashboard, but with the addition of Custom Tabs as added by this plugin.
 (See screenshot above)

 This plugin is mobile-friendly, so mobile shoppers will also see the notification.
 The flexibility of customization options means you can configure this notification to function exactly how you like.
 And if you don’t feel like doing the design work yourself, just pick one of the 20+ pre-built templates, and avoid starting from scratch.
 Additional design settings include the ability to reposition the notification, but also change various animation effects.

-As a bit of a side note, yes – it is possible to use this plugin and generate fake notifications.
+As a side note, yes – it is possible to use this plugin and generate fake notifications.
 It’s not something I can openly endorse, but it is certainly possible.
 You’ll find plenty of options to apply the notification in different contexts, and ultimately have the choice to go with either real orders or fake ones.

-#7: Discount Rules
+#7 – Discount Rules

 One of the quickest ways to get your products flying off the shelves is to provide your customers with a discount code.
 Not only are discounts great for encouraging purchases, but they’re also great for having people use word of mouth to talk about special deals you’re offering.

-#8: Smart Compare
+#8 – Smart Compare

 After installing, you can go to HurryTimer -> Add Campaign.